 Chicagoan Dominic Pacyga, emeritus professor of history at Columbia College, was seven when the sisters disappeared.
 “It was on everybody’s minds,” says Pacyga, who lived near the Grimes’s neighborhood.

-“There were signs in the windows of stores saying, ‘don’t talk to strangers,'” he tells A&E Real Crime.
+“There were signs in the windows of stores saying, ‘don’t talk to strangers,'” he tells A&E True Crime.

 ‘They Didn’t Listen to Me’

 On January 22, 1957, a passing motorist saw what looked like a mannequin off the bridge over Devil’s Creek near Willow Springs, a southwest suburb.
 Authorities converged and found the girls’ bodies, sprawled on the frozen ground.